nerdstep/react-coordinate-input/README.md

   ddPrecision: 6,
   // Number of decimal places for Seconds value on input (0-6)
   dmsPrecision: 0,
-  // Use this to pass additional props to the underlying input
-  inputProps: undefined,
   // Callback function which receives the input ref
   inputRef: undefined,
   // DMS characters used in the input mask